UA-Libraries-Research-Data-Services/EDirectChemInfo/01_EDirect_Intro.md

 # What is EDirect?

 EDirect is a Unix command line tool from NCBI that allows programmatic retrieval of chemical/biological data and literature references from NCBI databases.
-EDirect reduces the barrier to accessing NCBI data programmatically; that is, with a basic knowledge of the Unix shell (e.g., bash), it is straightforward to obtain and format your own custom dataset, often with a single line of code.
-Moreover, you can input data retrieved from EDirect into other Unix tools for quick viewing and analysis ([Pipeline (Unix)](https://en.wikipedia.org/wiki/Pipeline_(Unix)).
+EDirect reduces the barrier to accessing NCBI data programmatically; that is, with a basic knowledge of the Unix shell (e.g., bash), it is straightforward to obtain and format your own custom dataset, often with only a few lines of code.
+Moreover, you can input data retrieved from EDirect into other Unix tools for quick viewing and analysis ([Pipeline (Unix))](https://en.wikipedia.org/wiki/Pipeline_(Unix)).

 ## Installation Tips